Nikolaevmar/eventify/README.md

 Eventify is a website where users can host and review car events.
 In order to leave a review or host an event you must have an account.

-For testing purposes:
+For testing purposes:<br>Username: TestUser<br>Pwd: test11
-Username: TestUser
-Pwd: test00

 This is a CRUD project, made using Node.js, Express, MongoDB, Bootstrap and Passport.js (used to handle authentication.)

 ## Features
 * Users can create, edit, and remove events.
 * Users can create, edit or remove their review.
 * Each user is associated with its event and reviews.
+* Each user can see the location of all events on the map.
 * Each hosted event will be marked on both maps.

 ## Run it locally